 Meet The Mono Beatles! is a feature looking a Capitol Records’ eccentric approach to launching the Fab Four in America, and how their albums were slightly yet significantly different for Stateside listeners; you can find it here.

 You can hear me talking to Chris Shaw about my love of the Yellow Submarine album – and the side given over to George Martin’s soundtrack in particular – here.
+You can also find a chat with Paul Abbott about VHS-era documentary The Compleat Beatles here.

 © Tim Worthington.